Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-11/README.md

 ### Tips
 Hopefully, through P5, we have already known how to encrypt/decrypt a page and also how to manipulate the page table (read or modify pte).
 In addition, we also learn how to handle the page fault in trap handler.
 You can reuse part of the P5 code, if you want.
 Therefore, in P6, we will focuse on implementing the clock algorithm mechanism.
 A few thing you might need to modify:
 1. `struch proc` is used to maintain per-process data.
 We don't want to restrict you to specific implementation.
-The following sample code is ONLY one way of allocating the clock queue.
+The following sample code is two ways of allocating the clock queue.
   ```
+  // Ring Buffer
+  struct proc {
+    ...
+    node_t clockQ[CLOCKSIZE];       // Used as a ring buffer
+    uint head;                  // Head of the queue
+  }

+  // Linked List
   typedef struct node {
     struct node *next;
     struct node *prev;